 If you want to apply for colleges across the country, you have to qualify UGC NET.

-CSIR NET Exam is a national level exam, which conducted by the Council of Scientific & Industrial Research (CSIR).
+CSIR NET Exam is a national level exam, which conducted by the National Testing Agency.
 The exam is conducted in the field of Science including Life Sciences, Physical Sciences, Chemical Sciences, Mathematical Sciences and Earth Sciences.

 The exam is conducted with the motive to check the eligibility of the candidates to apply for Junior Research Fellowship (JRF) or Lectureship (LS).